 Carbon monoxide (CO) is a naturally occurring gas commonly referred to as the “silent killer” because it is colorless, odorless, and tasteless.
 Many household items produce harmless amounts of carbon monoxide fumes.
 However, when these items are damaged or improperly installed, they can raise carbon monoxide concentrations to hazardous levels.

 Burning fuels such as diesel, natural gas, oil, propane, gasoline, wood, or coal can produce dangerous carbon monoxide levels if not properly vented.
-Vehicles, small engines, stoves, lanterns, grills, fireplaces, stovetop ranges, building appliances, and building mechanical systems are also carbon monoxide sources.
+Vehicles, small engines, stoves, lanterns, grills, fireplaces, stovetop ranges, building appliances, and building mechanical systems are also sources of carbon monoxide.

 Exposure to elevated carbon monoxide levels can lead to carbon monoxide poisoning, resulting in severe injuries or death.